Los Alamos National Laboratory Operations Support Specialist 3 in Los Alamos, New Mexico

-Demonstrated advanced skill in conducting research, investigating alternative solutions, and recommending solutions on programmatic issues affecting facility operations and operational quality assurance.
+Demonstrated experience conducting research, investigating alternative solutions, and recommending solutions on problems affecting quality assurance and implementing business processes.

 Clearance: Q (Position will be cleared to this level).
 Applicants selected will be subject to a Federal background investigation and must meet eligibility requirements

 for access to classified matter.